The averaging of non-local Hamiltonian structures in Whitham's method: Averaging procedure.

 From the Theorem 1.1 it follows also that the flows

-commute with all the local flows generated by local functionals $\int h(U) dX$ in the Hamiltonian structure (\ref{usrbr}) and it can be also seen that they give us Whitham's equations for the corresponding flows (\ref{sflows}).
+commute with all the local flows, generated by local functionals $\int h(U) dX$ in the Hamiltonian structure (\ref{usrbr}), and it can be also seen that they give us the Whitham's equations for the corresponding flows (\ref{sflows}).

-It can be easily seen also that the described procedure can be applied by the same way to the brackets (\ref{nonlocbr}) written also in the "irreducible" form and not only in the "canonical" one.
+It can be easily seen also that the described procedure can be applied in the same way to the brackets (\ref{nonlocbr}) written also in the ``irreducible'' form and not only in the ``canonical'' one.

 The author is grateful to B.A.Dubrovin, S.P.Novikov, V.L.Alekseev, O.I.Mokhov, M.V.Pavlov and E.V.Ferapontov for fruitful discussions.

 The work was supported in part by INTAS (grant INTAS 96-0770) and RFBR (grant 97-01-00281).